RKKoranteng/modern-dba-project/lessons/git.md

 * **Commit**: `git commit` creates a saves modifications made to repo.
 It essentially crrates a savepoint/napshot of the repo.
 * **Local repo**: Local repos reside on the computers of team members.
 * **Remote repo**: Remote repos are hosted on a server accessible for all team members (most likely on the internet or local network).
+* **Pull**: `git pull` command grabs changes from a remote repo into the current branch of your local repo.
+* **Fetch**: `git fetch` command get changes from a remote repo but it doesn't integrate any of the changes into your working files.
 * **Push**: `git push` command updates a remote repo with the commits made to the locl repo.
 * **Status**: `git status` command shows the working tree status; what files have been modifed, marked to be saved, and which files aren't being tracked in repo.